 Most types of human cancer are caused by mutations that deregulate the normal cell proliferation pathways and prevent terminal differentiation.
 For this reason, cancer research and developmental biology address similar questions: How do genes control cell proliferation, how does a cell switch from a proliferating into a terminally differentiated state, how are superfluous cells eliminated, or how can specific mutations alter the behavior of individual cells?

-Cancer research and develpmental biology address similar questions: How do genes control cell proliferation, how is the formation of three-dimensional structures in organs achieved, how are superfluous cells eliminated by the organism, and how can specific molecular alterations modify the behavior of individual cells?

-The same signal transduction pathways that control the development of multicellular organisms and the proliferation of stem cells are frequently mutated and thereby deregulated in human cancers.
-Therefore, research on simple animal model organisms such as C. elegans (roundworm) or Drosophila melanogaster (fruit fly) can significantly contribute to the understanding of genetic and biochemical events leading to cancer formation in humans.
-Research in mammalian models can extend the elucidated concepts and provide further insights into the role of the host including the complex tumor microenvironment.
+The intercellular signals and intracellular signal transduction pathways that control the development of all multicellular organisms are frequently mutated and deregulated in human cancers.
+Thus, research on simple animal model organisms, such as C. elegans (roundworm) or D. melanogaster (fruit fly), significantly contributes to the understanding of genetic and biochemical events leading to cancer formation.
+Furthermore, many of the techniques and assays commonly used in developmental biology can be applied to study the phenotypes of human tumor cells.
+Research in mammalian models can extend these concepts and provide further insights such as the influence of the complex tumor microenvironment.

 Rather than focusing on individual signaling pathways we will characterize complete signaling networks created by the crosstalk of individual pathways, to understand the complex cellular responses to extrinsic signals.
 A long-term outcome of this research is that we will better understand the compensatory effects underlying cancer drug resistance of tumor cells and be able to predict the outcome of specific pharmacological interventions at the molecular level.
 Obtaining this knowledge is an essential requirement for the development of personalized cancer therapies.